Tragedy, Fate and Nemesis

 Is our life in our hands?

-The Greeks pondered these questions at the dawn of Western civilization.
-They are stories of fate. free will and what can we do and what we cannot do.
-No wonder the Greeks believed in Fate.
-They marveled that even when people had great hope and ideals and sought to attain something noble, they sometimes were not able to do so and because of this, the Greeks considered the idea and reality of tragedy to be worthy of contemplation.
+These are stories of fate. free will and what can we do and what we cannot do and the Greeks pondered these questions at the dawn of Western civilization.
+As you might imagine, it is clear the Greeks believed in Fate.
+They marveled at a world in which even when people had great hope and ideals and sought to attain something noble, they often were not able to do so and because of this, the Greeks considered the idea and reality of tragedy to be worthy of contemplation.

 When I look around, it is obvious that I am not in charge of my life.
 Not in some "I can't get to the store if I want to," but, rather in the 'sense' that I may not always get there through my own efforts.
-Perhaps a good metaphor for this is the ancient sailor - He can build a good boat, have an experienced crew, put up his sails and set sail for Ithaca, but he cannot control the winds.
+Perhaps a good metaphor for this is the ancient sailor - He can build a good boat, have an experienced crew, put up his sails and set sail for Ithaca, but like Odysseus, he cannot control the winds.
 He is totally at the mercy of the weather; he is at the mercy of the sea, of storms, typhoons, currents and becalming, gods and goddesses.
+The very first lines of Homer's Odyssey lay out the power of fate on the hero - Ulysses:

-Imagine even today that you are out on the ocean, perhaps rounding the Cape of Good Hope and the southrn tip of Africa where the waters of the Atlantic and Pacific ocean meet.
+Imagine that you are out on the ocean, perhaps rounding the Cape of Good Hope and the southrn tip of Africa where the waters of the Atlantic and Pacific ocean meet.
 Some of the most dangerous weather and waves are found there.
-You would distinctly feel and notice, as so many have before you, that you are not completely in charge of your journey; this was the felt worldview of the Greeks and the ancients all around the world.
+You would distinctly feel and notice, as so many have before you, that you are not completely in charge of your journey; this was the felt and observed worldview of the Greeks and ancients all around the world.
 This is what people and cultures were acknowledging when they offered 'sacrifices' to the Gods and the forces of nature.
-This is the worldview that we have lost because of our seeming separation from nature through technology, a separation that is impossible as separating wetness from water.
+This is the worldview that we have lost because of our 'seeming' separation from nature through technology, a separation that is literally impossible or as possible as separating wetness from water.
 But, we have fallen into blindness and insensitivity and this is how we have become 'Godless'.

 Losing our sense of tragedy, we have come to believe that we control our fate and can dominate the world.
 We believe that we can create the ideal government or political system or create the perfect relationship.
 We think that if we can think it, if we can see it in our mind's eye it will happen.
 We believe that we can make it, whatever 'it' is, happen.
 This way of thinking has become more prevalent than ever before in the West and this is why I have titled my reflections in this essay, "The Loss of the sense of Tragedy and the Rise of New Age Thinking".